 Private and small group sessions

 In these sessions, I tailor a practice specifically to your needs.
 This might mean customised yoga asana or a combination of philosophy, goal setting, meditation, creative activities, and yoga asana.
-These classes can be held at your home, a park, or my home.
-Contact me for more information.
+These classes can be held at your home or a park.